siddhartha-gadgil/DeptWeb/_seminars/2021/2021-03-17-shrihari-sridharan.md

 derivative of functions on these boundary sets and establish a relationship between the three important concepts in our analysis so far, namely, the Laplacian, the bilinear energy form and the Neumann derivative of a function.

+This is a joint work with my doctoral student, Sharvari Neetin Tikekar.